the product is esd sensitive and is sold without casing.

 once the ribbon cable is installed you screw the two sections together.

-in modular synthesis there are two types of signal. audio signals and control voltages (cv). audio signals are for sounds and cv is for controlling things. these two different signals will be used to connect the different modules together.
+in modular synthesis there are two types of signals. audio signals and control voltages (cv). audio signals are for sounds and cv is for controlling things. these two different signals will be used to connect the different modules together.

 this is how sounds and patterns are created in a modular system. the beauty of modular is that you can pretty much connect anything to anything, creating all kinds of relationships and interesting sounds, that all dynamically interact with each other.